August 10, 2025

 4. Trello - The Simple Task Manager

-Kanban boards made easy.
-Cards, lists, boards.
-That's it.
+Trello makes Kanban boards easy with its simple cards, lists, and boards approach.
 Trello nailed simplicity.
 Anyone can figure it out in 5 minutes.
 It's perfect for straightforward project management and task tracking.

 But if you're looking for creative brainstorming features, you'll be disappointed.
 It's more about organizing work than generating ideas.